hiroshimamiya/EPIB607/Syllabus.md

 McGill University is located on the unceded territory of the Kanien’keha:ka, which has long served as a site of meeting and exchange amongst Indigenous peoples,  including the Haudenosaunee and Anishinabeg nations.
 McGill honors, recognizes, and respects these nations as the traditional stewards of the lands and waters on which we meet today

-# Instructor information
+# Instructor and TA information
-Hiroshi Mamiya.
-PhD
-Department of Epidemiology, Biostatistics, and Occupational Health
-School of Population and Global Health
-Faculty of Medicine
-McGill Univeristy
+**Hiroshi Mamiya PhD**
+Names of TA and graders will be availalbe in course slides (first day) and in MyCourses.

 # Course information